Follow Consistent Sales Forecasting Methods to Avoid Making Bad Decisions.

 Be honest; right now, does your sales manager pull together reports and spreadsheets?
 They then meet with the reps to check off the boxes, right?
 This is no good!

 Why?
-Well, executives and managers are far too removed from actual buyer behaviour for this to work.
+Well, executives and managers are far too removed from actual buyer behavior for this to work.

 An individual reps pipeline makes up the basis of your sales forecast.
 The best reps, therefore, have the most accurate pipelines and forecasts.
 One of the best things you can do is ask your sales and marketing team how many leads they’d need to reach the new target.